 We then wanted to investigate how well sucrose concentration was encoded at the level of population of MD neurons.
 To this end, we calculated the decoding performances using the neural population of sucrose concentration-selective neurons (Fig. 4C).
-The classification accuracy of the sucrose concentration-selective population exceeded the chance level and was significantly different from that of the shuffled control beginning more than 250 ms after stimulus delivery (permutation test, p-value < 0.05).
+The classification accuracy of the sucrose concentration-selective population exceeded the chance level and was significantly different from that of the shuffled control beginning >250 ms after stimulus delivery (permutation test, p < 0.05).
 The delayed onset of significant decoding appeared to be in accordance with the timing described for the onset of taste quality decoding (Fig. 3A).
-However, the decoding performance appeared to be qualitatively lower for sucrose concentration compared to taste quality.
+However, the decoding performance appeared to be qualitatively lower for sucrose concentration compared with taste quality.
 Although this comparison involves different populations of MD neurons, which could partly explain the observed difference, we can speculate as to why the average classification performance for sucrose concentration is lower than the one for taste quality.
-One reason could be that MD-evoked neural activity contains less information, particularly at lower sucrose concentrations, leading to lower average classification accuracy.
-This is supported by the confusion matrix shown in the right panel of Figure 4C; the classification performance for each concentration in a time window of 500 ms indicates that higher sucrose concentrations were better classified than lower ones.
-Another possibility is that the population of neurons that were selective for sucrose concentration was smaller than the group of neurons selective for taste, 87 and 141 neurons, respectively, which may explain the reduced classification.
-However, when we compared the maximum decoding accuracy for sucrose concentration with a distribution of maximum decoding accuracy for taste quality using subsets of 87 neurons, we found that the sucrose concentration performance lay below the 5th percentile of the maximum decoding performance distribution for taste quality (Fig. 4D).
+One reason could be that MD-evoked neural activity contains